 What is mentoring?

-Mentoring is a powerful personal development tool, which can be an effective way of helping you to progress in your career and life more generally.
+Mentoring is a powerful personal development tool, proven to be an effective way of helping you to progress in your career and life more generally.

 You may find it useful to be mentored at different stages in your professional life: perhaps when you are new to the University; in transition between posts, including the transition from student to staff; when wanting your career to progress or change direction; for support in balancing work with your family life; returning to work after a career break or maternity leave; or for some other reason.